 What is La Escuelita?

-It is a kindergarten and elementary school in Managua, Nicaragua.
+It is a kindergarten and pre-school in Managua, Nicaragua.
 The purpose of the school is to provide instruction for extremely poor children.
 With the new government the policy is free education for all children.
 However, a child without money to buy school supplies and books is not able to really study.
 For parents with no money this often means that children do not attend school.
 The government estimates over 35% of children nationally are not in school.
 In addition, many children have to work to supplement the family income or take care of the younger children or elderly grandparents while parents are at work.
 Since its beginning in 1996, La Escuelita has provided to over 2,500 students.

 The Mission of La Escuelita